 The foreign securities in which the Fund may invest include, without limitation, Eurodollar obligations and "Yankee Dollar" obligations.
 Eurodollar obligations are U.S. dollar-denominated certificates of deposit and time deposits issued outside the U.S. capital markets by foreign branches of U.S. banks and by foreign banks.
 Yankee Dollar obligations are U.S. dollar-denominated obligations issued in the U.S. capital markets by foreign banks.
 Eurodollar and Yankee Dollar obligations are generally subject to the same risks that apply to domestic debt issues, notably credit risk, interest rate risk, market risk and liquidity risk.
 Additionally, Eurodollar (and to a limited extent, Yankee Dollar) obligations are subject to certain sovereign risks.
 One such risk is the possibility that a sovereign country might prevent capital, in the form of U.S. dollars, from flowing across its borders.
-Other risks include adverse political and economic developments; the extent and quality of government regulation of financial markets and institutions; the imposition of foreign withholding or other taxes; and the expropriation or nationalization of foreign issuers.
+Other risks include adverse political and economic developments; the extent and guality of government regulation of financial markets and institutions; the imposition of foreign withholding or other taxes; the expropriation or nationalization of foreign issuers; and the imposition of sanctions or other similar measures.